-If sections 500 to 504 of Bill C-47 pass, Health Canada will be able to order the holder of an NPN or DIN-HM to conduct assessments, tests or studies regardless of the cost or the merit of the order.
+Now that Bill C-47 has passed, Health Canada can order the holder of an NPN or DIN-HM to conduct assessments, tests or studies regardless of the cost or the merit of the order.
 It does not matter if the product is on the market or not.